 - Polycarbonates are often used in no-nonsense exterior lighting designs, and are an ideal choice for coastal applications where function takes precedence over decorative appearance.
 Construction is usually extremely tough - resistant to vandalisation as well as the elements.

 Whilst polycarbonate products are intrinsically low maintenance, copper and galvanised steel used in a corrosive coastal environment can benefit from a regular dousing with fresh water.
 General cleaning of a galvanised surface can be carried out with laundry or car wash soaps, taking great care to thoroughly rinse afterwards.
 Avoid any type of abrasive or mechanical cleaning that is likely to breach the zinc patina of the product, as resulting damage means the coating has to then repair itself, and by digging into its reserve of zinc this reduces the effective lifespan of the fitting.
 Try to rinse your exterior lights around once a month.

 To supplement this guide to coastal lighting, please allow us to point you towards a selection of high quality products that are resilient to corrosive sea air!

-In terms of galvanised steel lights you might like the Vejers Standard Wall Lamp, Luxembourg Wall Light, or perhaps the Stockholm Exterior Post Light for garden or paving areas.
+In terms of galvanised steel lights you might like the Vejers Standard Wall Lamp, Luxembourg Wall Light, or perhaps the Oslo Exterior Post Light for garden or paving areas.
 You’ll note that many of our exterior lights are Scandinavian in origin, the Scandinavians being vastly experienced in lighting design for harsh environments!